 African Consumer Protection Dialogue Conference

-The African Consumer Protection Dialogue is a joint initiative of African competition and consumer protection regulators and the United States Federal Trade Commission which started in 2009.
+The African Consumer Protection Dialogue is a joint initiative of African competition and consumer protection regulators and the United States Federal Trade Commission (FTC) which started in 2009.
 The Dialogue provides a platform to promote consumer protection and cross-border cooperation.
 The Dialogue is a vital tool for knowledge and information sharing, capacity building and joint projects including investigations, consumer education and business guidance.

 United Nations Conference on Trade and Development (UNCTAD)